pskenny/pskenny.github.io/_drafts/20-12-31-things-ive-liked-and-learned-2020.md

 ## Books

 - [Click Here To Kill Everybody](https://www.schneier.com/books/click_here/) by Bruce Schneier
-- Art & Fear
+- Art & Fear by David Bayles and Ted Orland
 - I Am A Strange Loop by Douglas Hofstadter
-- Unrestricted Warfare
+- Unrestricted Warfare by Qiao Liang and Wang Xiangsui
+- Meditations by Marcus Aurelius

 ## Music